 Regulations are enforced through actions that could escalate from simple Warning Notices to Criminal Court Cases if discharges constitute a public health and safety issue.

 Compliance through pollution prevention measures instead of enforcement actions is highly preferred.
 Increasing facility inspections by DPU inspectors have played an active role in improving the visibility of the legal requirement to obtain a Public Sewer Discharge Permit and also enhanced communication with the various industries and the overall number of permits compliance rate in the last four years.

 The Water Services Corporation is one of the consultative bodies in relation to planning applications submitted to the Planning Authority.
 In this respect, the Corporation is asked to give its feedback at the initial vetting stage and also after construction is complete during the compliance clearance stage.
 This applies to both residential and industrial/non-residential developments.

 WSC’s requirements aim to safeguard its water and wastewater infrastructure from a physical point of view during the construction phase, by ensuring that all preparations are undertaken if provision of services are required.
 Moreover, WSC’s requirements also aim to prevent misuse of the wastewater network, including any illegal rainwater connections and the disposal of unauthorised materials into the sewer system.
 For compliance clearance requests, the Corporation may also request a physical inspection of the premises to verify compliance with the stipulated conditions.

 To apply for a No objection or clearance from the Water Services Corporation, kindly follow the link below to submit your request:

 If you have a specific query or would like further information kindly send an email to email@example.com.

 In doubt?
 Contact DPU

-If you need further information about discharge of waste waters into sewer, you can contact the Discharge Permit Unit by phone on 2244 3184 or by e-mail on firstname.lastname@example.org
+If you need further information about the discharge of waste water into sewer, you can contact the Discharge Permit Unit by phone on 2244 3184 or by e-mail on firstname.lastname@example.org